acoomans/SimulatorRemoteNotifications/README.md

 # SimulatorRemoteNotifications

-SimulatorRemoteNotifications is an iOS library to send mock remote notifications to the iOS simulator.
+SimulatorRemoteNotifications is a library to send mock remote notifications to the iOS simulator.

-The library extends _UIApplication_ by embedding a mini server that listen for UDP packets containing JSON-formated payload.
-Is also contains a service to send notifications to the mini server, for use in tests.
+The library extends _UIApplication_ by embedding a mini server that listen for UDP packets containing JSON-formated payload, and a service to send notifications to the mini server.

-This project includes the _iOS Simulator Notifications_ MacOSX app to help you send the notifications.
+This project includes the _iOS Simulator Notifications_ MacOSX app to help you send the mock notifications.

 Note that SimulatorRemoteNotifications does not send notification through Apple's Push Service.